 Department and program outcomes were reviewed by faculty during September 2016.
-The department reviewed the business core and related outcomes during 2015-16.
-Faculty also simplified department assessment assignments to better focus efforts.
-Two assignments - senior project and the case study - will now assess all department outcomes.
+The department significantly reviewed and updated the core business outcomes.
+Faculty also simplified the department assessment assignments to better focus efforts.
+Two assignments - senior project and the case study will now assess all department outcomes.